tiebe-designworks/lyra_scripts/README.md

 ## uptime_calculator.py
 Calculates how long a Docker container has been up for based on its start date and and updates its uptime in a MySQL database.
 This is designed to calculate minutely uptime, so we recommend you run it on a minutely cron job (but it's not required).

+## download_from_domain_b2_priv.py
+Allows you to download files from a private Backblaze B2 bucket over a URL.
+Useful if you're using Cloudflare.